mcMMO-Dev/mcmmo-wiki-repo/installation.md

 ## Pre-Requisites

 -   Recommended to use the latest version of Java Minecraft
--   Use a compatible version of Spigot or Paper
+-   Use a compatible version of Spigot, Paper or Folia

+> mcMMO currently only officially supports Spigot, Paper, and Folia.
+Any support outside of these platforms is unsupported at best.

 Modern versions of mcMMO expect you to be running the latest available Java Minecraft release, however older versions of mcMMO are still available and should work perfectly fine for those playing on legacy versions.
 mcMMO is a plugin for the Spigot API, which makes running Spigot or Paper a requirement, other forks of Spigot/Paper may work but for those wanting a painless installation and having everything just work we officially recommend sticking to Spigot or Paper.